carly-cracker/redactify/README.md

 This repository does not include a license file.
 Add an appropriate license (`MIT`, `Apache-2.0`, etc.) if you intend to share this publicly.

----
-If you want, I can now:
-- Add a minimal HTTP job API (Flask or FastAPI) and a simple React integration for non-blocking uploads, or
-- Convert `print()` to `logging` throughout the backend and run a small timing test to measure per-frame inference time.

-Tell me which you'd prefer as the next step.